The Controls Technician is responsible for maintaining building automation control systems and related HVAC components.

 • Hearing ability for verbal communication/conversation/responses via telephone, telephone systems, and face-to-face interactions.

-• Manual dexterity for typing, writing, standing and reaching, flexibility, body movement for bending, crouching, walking, kneeling and prolonged sitting.
+• Manual dexterity for typing, writing, standing, and reaching, flexibility, body movement for bending, crouching, stooping, crawling, walking, kneeling, and prolonged sitting.

-• Lifting and moving up to 50 pounds.
+• Lifting and moving objects and equipment up to 50 lbs.

 • The noise level in this work environment is usually moderate but can be noisy due to work around chiller plants, boiler rooms, and generators.

 As an AA/EEO employer, TCU recruits, hires, and promotes qualified persons in all job classifications without regard to age, race, color, religion, sex, sexual orientation, gender, gender identity, gender expression, national origin, ethnic origin, disability, genetic information, covered veteran status, or any other basis protected by law.